chain4travel/camino-docs/docs/camino-messenger/introduction.md

 ## Caching static data

 In the Camino Messenger Protocol, there is no static data inclusion in any of the Search, Validate and Mint request/response messages to keep these messages as small and as efficient as possible.
 Static data can be pulled and kept up-to-date at the distributor side for mapping, product selection and descriptive content, but also to enrich search responses where required.
-In the example implementations you will find a static data cache on the distribution side (our demo website), which serves static data to the front-end.
-Through an external schedule, providers can be requested for the list of new, changed and discontinued products on a daily basis, so that the details of these can be updated with the ProductDetails service.
+Through an external schedule, suppliers can be requested for the list of new, changed and discontinued products on a daily or hourly basis, so that the details of these can be updated with the ProductDetails service in order to avoid the static data cache to lag behind.
+Front-ends and websites can complete the price and availability received in real-time with static data, descriptions, images, etc from this static data cache to keep the search response messages as small as possible.

-## Semantic Versioning
+## Versioning and releases

-Feedback and reviews will lead to a fully backward compatible minor version of the Message Type (i.e. from version 1.0.0 to version 1.1.0).
-Bugfixes and non functional improvements lead to a patch level version in the third number.
-A major version signifies a substantial new version, API changes or modifications that break backwards compatibility.
-Only the latest version will be included in the Camino Messenger Client, except for major versions, the latest previous version will remain available for a very limited time to allow all Camino network Partners to upgrade to the new version.
+We are currently in the V1Alpha version and the first release was done on 18 January 2023.
+Feedback and reviews will lead improvements of a Message Type, as suggested by our partners.
+A partner working with a specific Message Type to implement a connection to their system discovers errors or finds a concept is missing in the Camino MessageType.
+Conclusively one Message Type can be mature and suffer few changes, while another Message Type is actively being developed.
+While "Accommodation" might be in a productive V1, we might have "Car Rental" in a V2Beta.
+As all message formats are released together, we simply have numeric releases that contain updates on one or more messages from one or more feature branches and PRs.
+Unless a partner is working together with us to develop a new message or new features in an existing message, the c4t (main) branch should be used.

 ## Why Protobuf

 Protobuf's compact binary serialization format results in smaller message sizes compared to human-readable formats like JSON, making it efficient for data transmission and storage in performance-critical applications.
 This is particularly beneficial in our search messages where network efficiency is a priority and where the data payload is large due to the many products and services offered in search responses.
 Protobuf offers a better performance than JSON in terms of serialization and deserialization speed where Protobuf's native libraries are used.
 Protobuf schemas are strongly typed, which leads to more robust code.
 Protobuf provides built-in support for evolving data structure over time while maintaining backward and forward compatibility.
 Protobuf is language-agnostic.
-Nested messages in Protobuf are a powerful feature that allow definition of a message type within another message type.
+Nested messages in Protobuf are a powerful feature that allow definition of a Message Type within another Message Type.
 This is akin to declaring a class within another class in object-oriented programming languages.
 There is an extensive variation of field definitions known as "Well-Known Types".
 There is a vast amount of documentation and examples in [protobuf documentation](https://protobuf.dev/)

 In the gRPC metadata you can specify your messageID, from and to wallet addresses, so that the payload remains untouched and encrypted from P2P.
 You'll also find latency and processing time stamps of the different hops in the metadata, which gives you transparency and helps with troubleshooting.
+A performance report script is also available in the messenger bot repository.

-The `cmp` directory represents the core of our protocol definitions, under which you will find Main Message Types in "services" and Nested Messages in "types".
+The `cmp` directory under "camino-messenger-protocol/proto" on Github, represents the core of our protocol definitions, under which you will find Main Message Types in "services" and Nested Messages in "types".

 ## Main Message Types